Associate Professor Therese Kairuz

 For publications that are currently unpublished or in-press, details are shown in italics.

-Bellamy K, Ostini R, Martini N, Kairuz T, 'Perspectives of resettled African refugees on accessing medicines and pharmacy services in Queensland, Australia', International Journal of Pharmacy Practice, 25 358-364 (2017)
+Bellamy K, Ostini R, Martini N, Kairuz T, 'Insights from the coalface: Barriers to accessing medicines and pharmacy services for resettled refugees from Africa', Australian Journal of Primary Health, 25 118-124 (2019) [C1]

 Hasan SS, Clavarino AM, Dingle K, Mamun AA, Kairuz T, 'The validity of personal disturbance scale (DSSI/sAD) in people with diabetes mellitus, using longitudinal data', PERSONALITY AND INDIVIDUAL DIFFERENCES, 72 182-188 (2015) [C1]